Deadairx/twitch-stream/notes/dvorak.md

 ### Do you use Dvorak on your phone too?
 No, I think Dvorak's strengths are in touch typing, and I have to look at the keyboard anyway on my phone, so I just opt for Qwerty.
-Also I believe auto correct are better optimized for Qwerty layout.
+Also I believe auto correct is better optimized for Qwerty layout.

 ### What do you think of Colmack?
 I'm sure it's fine, I barely looked into it.
 I like Dvorak's choice of